vp2587/p8105_final/p8105_final_proposal.md

 **2) The tentative project title**

+Predicting Breast Cancer Outcomes from Clinical Features and Protein Biomarkers

 **3) The motivation for this project**

 Breast cancer remains among the biggest threats to women’s health